-That’s why earlier this year we launched Amplitude Recommend, our personalization product that gives all digital companies the power to produce personalized experiences at scale.
+That’s why earlier this year we launched Amplitude Audiences, our personalization product that gives all digital companies the power to produce personalized experiences at scale.
 And now, we’re taking that a step further.
 Today at the Global Partner Summit at re:Invent, the Amazon Web Services (AWS) team announced Amplitude’s designation as an AI for data analytics (AIDA) solution.
 As an AIDA solution, Amplitude leverages AWS artificial intelligence (AI) and machine learning (ML) services to ultimately take the complexity out of AI-based insights.

 Amplitude utilizes AWS services to augment analytics from the Amplitude platform with ML so that everyone in the enterprise, regardless of technical background, can access the power of predictive analytics.
 To better understand how Amplitude, as an AIDA solution, puts personalization in the hands of every individual, we first need to understand how that ML model works and what those machine learning-driven insights look like.

 Developing a Machine Learning Model